forcedotcom/sfdx-dev-packages/DEVELOPING.md

 1. Clone this repository from git.
 1. `cd` into `sfdx-dev-packages`.
 1. We develop on the `develop` branch and release from the `master` branch.
-At this point, you should do initiate a `git checkout -t origin/develop`.
+At this point, it should be set to develop by default.
+If not, run `git checkout -t origin/develop`.
-1. `yarn` to bring in all the top-level dependencies.
+1. `yarn` to bring in all the top-level dependencies and bootstrap.
-1. `yarn bootstrap` to setup and link all packages.
 1. Open the project in your editor of choice.

 When you are ready to commit